xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 The implication of the Theory of Constraints, as Eliyahu Goldratt describes in *[The Goal](https://www.amazon.com/Goal-Process-Ongoing-Improvement/dp/0884270610)*, is that the performance of any system is fundamentally limited by the output of the bottleneck.
 Thus, no change to the system will result in overall improvement unless that change addresses the bottleneck.

+## Productivity Math

+An hour at the gym nets you more than an hour of productivity throughout the rest of your day.

+The same applies to meditation, recharging with music, and getting 8 hours of sleep instead of 7 hours.

+The time it takes to do these things literally pays for themselves.

+They give you more energy in the evenings which otherwise would’ve been useless.
+You’ll be more focused, able to accomplish more and have a better time in the process.

+## Operations

+*"My definition of operations: the coordination of tactics over time.
+Tactics are individual actions.
+For running: long runs, short runs, speed work, walking, leg strengthening, stretching, hydration, foam roller, keeping your stats and making a running plan, active recovery, cross-training.
+Any of those can be good, but you can do a lot of damage by over-training or not healing enough.
+Too much unbalanced action and you can break down; not enough cohesion among your actions and you get middling trivial gains.
+That’s where operational skill comes in.
+It’s about those seemingly basic but utterly critical skills: scheduling, planning things out, communicating, checking and making adjustments periodically, etc. Much of our exploration of Upstream Effects has explored ideas for having better operations, but going a step further, I encourage you to see this as a discipline and train in it.
+It’s as simple as saying, “Ok, how do I ensure that all the right action happens over time?
+Over the next weeks, months, and even a year?”* - [Sebastian Marshall](https://medium.com/the-strategic-review/background-ops-5-the-nature-of-operations-eb8555059e48)